keiranmraine/keiranmraine.github.io/mkdocs/docs/blogs/2021/05/updating-my-site.md

 Jekyll is a well established static site generator, with direct integration into github pages.
 This seemed like the obvious place to start as I'm going to host it on github-pages.

-I quickly found that if you've worked with other site generators Jekyll can feel ovely complex.
+I quickly found that if you've worked with other site generators Jekyll can feel overly complex.
 I suspect this is due to flexibility, but for what I needed it was too much.
 I also wasn't a big fan of the available themes.

 ### MkDocs